 The Colossal Squid project was one of our earliest installations, but still is a great example of an approach to developing a digital visitor experience that combines online engagement with kiosk-based interactives.

 We began by working with Te Papa’s expert team of marine scientists and curators.
-The objective was to interpret the life, environment and anatomy of the squid – which is the cornerstone of the exhibition in the Colossal Squid exhibition at Te Papa.
+The objective was to interpret the life, environment and anatomy of the squid – which is the cornerstone of the Colossal Squid exhibition at Te Papa.

-The digital work had to work in the museum and also online, for the thousands of interested people who couldn’t make it to see it in person.
+The digital interactive had to work in the museum and also online, for the thousands of interested people who couldn’t make it to see it in person.

 We began with a concept that had a Kids National Geographic feel, that provides a sense of discovery and exploration but is fun at the same time.
 We spend a lot of time ensuring that the look and feel of the interactives we create have a distinct personality and tone that reflects the content and the intended audience.

-There are four interactives as part of the system, all accessible online and in the museum.
+There are four interactives as part of the system; a diary of the life of the squid, a 3D interactive model of the squid, a depth-finder game and the ‘Build a Squid’ game.
+All accessible online and in the museum.

 The addictive game component, where visitors build their own squid and release it into the wild was a marketing dream, with over 40,000 squid released within the first month.